p2-inc/phasetwo-docs/blog/2026-04-27-new-keycloak-themes.md

 ![Login Theme Customized](/blog/new-keycloak-themes/login-theme-customized.png)

 These attributes are served through a dynamic `/realms/<realm>/assets/css/login.css` endpoint that the Java SPI generates on the fly, mapping realm attributes to the right CSS variables.
+Every attribute, including the dark-mode overrides, is listed in the [UI customization docs](/docs/getting-started/customizing-ui).
+The earlier attribute-based approach this grew out of is described in [How to customize login pages](/blog/customizing-login-pages/).

 Dark mode is supported.
 Language switching is built in.
 Fallback logos handle the case where a custom logo URL fails to load.